pabloparejo/djangoShop/README.md

 djangoShop
 ==========

 This is a Django shop that sells bikes, books and music.
-(University Project)
+[Expanded University Project]

+I am looking forward to upload it to heroku as a demo, soon...